mashavaverova/wallet-with-taxes/README.md

 This a next-generation modular Web3 platform combining NFT-based asset ownership, wallet abstraction, tax compliance, and marketplace infrastructure.
 This repository contains the full-stack proof of concept (PoC), including smart contracts, a NestJS backend, and a frontend UI.
+Tests exist ONLY FOR MAIN FLOW for now
+Smart contracts part is fully dockumented

 ---